wighawag/conquest-eth-player-handbook/guides/withdraw.md

 # Withdraw

-Once you have exited your planets, the fund can be withdrawn.
+Once you have exited your planets, the play token can be withdrawn.

 Just head to the withdrawals page